Using Cron Jobs

 - Crons on fortrabbit are managed in the Dashboard, not via SSH

-- Only one cron per Universal App, not multiple
+- Only one cron per Universal App can be defined, not multiple

-- Crons can only run every hour, not every minute
+- The shortest time interval is once every hour, not every minute

 Universal Stack Apps have limited resources - shared with the PHP memory.
 Professional Apps come with the Worker Component, which offers dedicated resources — not shared.
 The Worker Component also allows multiple Cron Jobs per App and additionally Nonstop Jobs, which are persistently running background workers.
 Shorter intervals are also possible.